wkjarosz/hdrview/README.md

 On Windows, open the generated file ``HDRView.sln`` after step 5 and proceed building as usual from within Visual Studio.

+## Installing on macOS

+Compiling on macOS builds a mac bundle named ``HDRView`` which you can put into your ``/Applications/`` folder.
+If you'd like to easily launch HDRView also from the command-line, then you can add an alias to your ``.bash_profile``:

+    alias hdrview='/Applications/HDRView.app/Contents/MacOS/HDRView'

 ## Usage